diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US242/readme.md

 ### Drone Aggregate

-The `Drone` aggregate represents a physical drone in the system, uniquely identified by its `SerialNumber`.
-In the context of **US242**, the goal is not to delete the drone physically from the system, but to **logically remove** it from the active inventory by recording:
+The `Drone`aggregate represents a physical drone tracked within the system.
+In the scope of **US242**, the domain logic supports logical removal rather than physical deletion.
+This means a drone remains in the system but is flagged as removed, with accompanying metadata that includes:

 - The **reason** for removal (e.g., "decommissioned", "damaged", "lost").
 - The **date/time** the removal occurred.

-This approach ensures that data integrity and auditability are maintained, as removed drones may still be referenced for historical or regulatory purposes.
+This design ensures historical traceability and regulatory compliance, while also supporting business needs such as audit logs and asset lifecycle tracking.

+#### Domain Attributes:
+- **SerialNumber** –A value object representing the unique identifier for each drone.
+This value must be unique across all drones in the system.
+- **DroneStatus** – A value object indicating the current operational status of the drone (e.g., ACTIVE, INACTIVE, MAINTENANCE, BROKEN).
+Encapsulates the drone’s lifecycle and availability.
+- **RemovalReson** - A value object capturing the reason for removal from service, if applicable.
+A drone may have multiple associated removal reasons (e.g., malfunction, upgrade, decommission), or none if still in active service.

+The removal reason is modeled as a 0..* relationship, supporting multiple entries for scenarios where a drone might be temporarily decommissioned and then reinstated.

 ### Value Objects

-- **SerialNumber** – Uniquely identifies a drone and ensures consistent formatting.
+- **SerialNumber** – An immutable, validated value object enforcing uniqueness and formatting rules for drone identification.
+- **DroneStatus** –  A controlled enumerated type representing the valid operational states of a drone throughout its lifecycle.
-- **RemovalReason** – Text or predefined enumeration describing why the drone is being removed.
+- **RemovalReason** – A descriptive value object (e.g., string or code-based reason) used for auditability when a drone is taken out of service.

 ### Domain Model